Swastika: Prevalence in southern Asia

-In Bhutan, India, Nepal and Sri Lanka, the swastika is common.
+In Bhutan, India, Nepal, and Sri Lanka, the swastika is common.
 Temples, businesses and other organisations, such as the Buddhist libraries, Ahmedabad Stock Exchange and the Nepal Chamber of Commerce, use the swastika in reliefs or logos.
 Swastikas are ubiquitous in Indian and Nepalese communities, located on shops, buildings, transport vehicles, and clothing.
 The swastika remains prominent in Hindu ceremonies such as weddings.
-The left facing sauwastika symbol is found in tantric rituals.
+A left-facing swastika symbol is found in tantric rituals.

-Musaeus College in Colombo, Sri Lanka, a Buddhist girls' school, has a left facing swastika in their school logo.
+Musaeus College in Colombo, Sri Lanka, a Buddhist girls' school, has a left-facing swastika in its school logo.

-In India, Swastik and Swastika, with their spelling variants, are first names for males and females respectively, for instance with Swastika Mukherjee.
+In India, Swastik and Swastika, with their spelling variants, are first names for males and females, respectively, for instance, Swastika Mukherjee.
 The Emblem of Bihar contains two swastikas.

-In Bhutan, swastika motifs are found in architecture, fabrics and religious ceremonies.
+In Bhutan, swastika motifs are found in architecture, fabrics, and religious ceremonies.

-Among the predominantly Hindu population of Bali, in Indonesia, swastikas are common in temples, homes and public spaces.
-Similarly, the swastika is a common icon associated with Buddha's footprints in Theravada Buddhist communities of Myanmar, Thailand and Cambodia.
+Among the predominantly Hindu population of Bali, in Indonesia, swastikas are common in temples, homes, and public spaces.
+Similarly, the swastika is a common icon associated with Buddha's footprints in Theravada Buddhist communities of Myanmar, Thailand, and Cambodia.

-The Tantra-based new religious movement Ananda Marga (Devanagari: आनन्द मार्ग, meaning 'Path of Bliss') uses a motif similar to the Raëlians, but in their case the apparent star of David is defined as intersecting triangles with no specific reference to Jewish culture.
+The Tantra-based new religious movement Ananda Marga (Devanagari: आनन्द मार्ग, meaning 'Path of Bliss') uses a motif similar to the Raëlians, but in their case, the apparent star of David is defined as intersecting triangles with no specific reference to Jewish culture.

-One of common carving patterns of Torajan people in Indonesia.
+One of the common carving patterns of Torajan people in Indonesia.